Table of Contents

 Fitness Blender has hundreds of free, full-length workout videos, (over 500 at the last count).
 Apart from the affordable and effective workout programs, there are meal plans, and helpful health, nutrition and fitness information.

-They also have paid programs, both fitness and eating plans but during this time, they are offering a 70% discount off four of their most popular programs.
+They also have paid programs, both fitness and eating plans but during this time, they are offering a 70% discount on four of their most popular programs.

 As Kelli demonstrates in this and a lot of the videos, modifications can be made for low impact alternative sessions.
 And there is no equipment necessary.